Netflix-Skunkworks/UnrealValidationFramework/README.md

 ## 1. Intro
 <img src="/docs/images/UI.png" alt="Validation UI">
-The Validation Framework is designed as an extendible and customizable framework to host and manage automated validation checks and fixes which can identify and help fix problems within specific workflows.
+The Validation Framework is designed as an extendible and customizable framework to host and manage automated validation checks and fixes which can identify and help address problems within specific workflows.

-Initially focussing on virtual production workflows, and primarily ICVFX.
-The goal is to help teams catch and resolve common issues which cause problems with both the operation of a shoot, but also avoid issues with the final data from the production.
+Initially focused on virtual production workflows, and primarily ICVFX, the goal is to help production teams to catch and resolve common issues which can cause unexpected render results, data outputs and represent performance challenges when working with Unreal Engine.

-The Virtual Production teams at Netflix and Epic Games have collaborated to assemble an initial set of the most common issues and challenges we see on a regular basis.
+Given that some issues are not obvious and some might not even be visible to the human eye, and with the pressure and complexity of operating on live production and virtual production stages, it is very easy for human error to occur and oversee some of these important settings.

-Given some issues are not visible to the human eye, and with the pressure and complexity of operating on live production and virtual production stages it is very easy for human error to occur.
+Having a simple toolkit which can be used to run pre-flight checks, acts as a safety net to the operators and the production.

-Having a simple toolkit which can be used to run pre-flight checks rapidly acts as a safety net to the operators and production.
+With this in mind, the system can easily be extended to encompass custom workflows, adding custom validations and fixes, allowing teams to check their own custom steps.

-With this in mind, the system can easily be extended to encompass custom workflows, custom validations and fixes, allowing teams to check their own custom steps.
+The Validation Framework is not solely for use on a stage, it can also be utilized during the prep and content build phases, ensuring issues are handled before moving down the production pipeline ahead of time.

-The Validation Framework is not solely for use on a stage, this can also be utilized during the prep and content build phases ensuring issues are handled before moving down the production pipeline ahead of time.
+The tool is shipped with a set of the most common and required checks and fixes for a ICVFX production which cause challenges on a regular basis.
+This set comes as a result of a collaboration between the Virtual Production teams at Netflix and Epic Games and the collected knowledge and experience in ICVFX productions.

 The system can also be integrated into pipelines and additional tooling around CI/CD to generate validation reports.

 ## Contents